INL Bureau · Office Profiles

 Co-leads implementation of the U.S.-India Drug Policy Framework alongside ONDCP to address India's role as a potential replacement source for fentanyl precursor chemicals.

-Delivers expert advisory assistance, training, and equipment to enable Ukrainian law enforcement to be operationally effective U.S. partners, safeguarding U.S. investments and countering TCOs.
+Delivers expert advisory assistance, training, and equipment to enable Ukrainian law enforcement to be operationally effective U.S. partners, safeguard U.S. investments, and enforce a future ceasefire line essential for a durable peace.

 Countering CCP Influence in the Indo-Pacific